Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Interplay between the free Schr odinger evolution, decoherence and self-gravitation.

-(i) exotic decoherence is certainly likely to be revealed by the free fall experiment we propose in the ``strong'' exotic decoherence regimes, as predicted by the CSL and QG models.
+(i) exotic decoherence is likely to be revealed by the free fall experiment we propose in the ``strong'' exotic decoherence regimes, as predicted by the CSL and QG models.
 In such regimes, self-gravity is clearly overwhelmed by decoherence.
-This can be seen from picture \ref{fig4} where the curves in the absence (below) and presence (above) of decoherence are very clearly distinguishable.
-The curves with/without decoherence in this figure differ by more or less 500 nm after 300 s, which shows that even after a mere 100 s, the experiment would make it possible to falsify\footnote{Being rigorous, these experiments could only falsify exotic decoherence models but would not necessarily validate them.
-Indeed, it would be very difficult to scientifically demonstrate that the experimental observable is due to the presence of exotic decoherence and not to some uncontrolled standard source of decoherence.} without any doubt the CSL and QG models.
+This can be seen from figure \ref{fig1} where the curves in the absence (below) and presence (above) of decoherence are very clearly distinguishable.
+The curves with/without decoherence in this figure differ by more or less 500 nm after 300 s, which shows that even after a mere 100 s, the experiment would make it possible to falsify \footnote{Being completely rigorous, these experiments can only falsify exotic decoherence models but will not necessarily validate them.
+Indeed, it would be very difficult to demonstrate unambiguously that the experimental observation is due to the presence of exotic decoherence and not to some uncontrolled standard source of decoherence.} without any doubt the CSL and QG models.

-{(ii) it is in fact also possible to falsify the ``weak'' DP model in the same way as the strong models.
-This can be seen from figure {\ref{fig6} (for a silicate nanosphere) where the curves in the absence or presence of decoherence are still distinguishable}: they are separated by a distance of the order of {50 nm after 200 s, which is still largely within the range of sensitivity of 5nm we consider.} Obviously decoherence masks self-gravity here as well, which is not surprising since the DP decoherence parameter exceeds the critical parameter by a factor 100.}
+{(ii) it is in fact also possible to falsify the ``weak'' exotic decoherence models in the same way as the strong models.
+This can be seen from figure {\ref{fig3} (for a silicate nanosphere) where the curves in the absence or presence of decoherence are still distinguishable}: they are separated by a distance of the order of {50 nm after 200 s, which is still largely within the range of sensitivity of 5 nm we consider.} Obviously decoherence masks self-gravity here as well, which is not surprising since the decoherence parameter exceeds the critical parameter by a factor 100.}

-(iii) {From figures \ref{fig8} and \ref{fig12} it is clear that the subtle interplay between self-gravity and decoherence we predicted theoretically in the previous section is manifestly present: the effect of self-gravitation in the presence of decoherence remains comparable to the effect it has in the case without decoherence, whenever the decoherence remains close to the critical decoherence parameter (figure \ref{fig8}).
-When decoherence increases further (figures \ref{fig12}) it is obvious that decoherence will mask self-gravity.
+(iii) {From figures \ref{fig4} and \ref{fig5} it is clear that the subtle interplay between self-gravity and decoherence predicted theoretically in the previous section is manifestly present: the effect of self-gravitation in the presence of decoherence remains comparable to the effect it has in the case without decoherence, whenever the decoherence remains close to the critical decoherence parameter (figure \ref{fig4}).
+When decoherence increases further (figure \ref{fig5}) it is obvious that decoherence will mask self-gravity.
 In other words, for a certain range of decoherence, self-gravitational effects are robust with respect to decoherence.}